-The Friends of the Commons aim to support the work of the Commons Conservators to make Tunbridge Wells and Rusthall Commons a wonderful place to enjoy for generations to come.
+The Friends of the Commons (Registered Charity No. 1013975) aim to support the work of the Commons Conservators to make Tunbridge Wells and Rusthall Commons a wonderful place to enjoy for generations to come.

 Established after the Great Storm of 1987, the Friends aim to raise public awareness of the importance of the Commons as a shared green space in the area.

 Membership and joining forms